-- 1 billion smartphones were shipped in 2013 according to according to market research firm IDC
+- 1.21 billion smartphones were shipped in 2022 according to Statista

 ‘Mobile design’ describes our approach to web design, that makes sure your content is engaging, well laid-out and navigable, whether it’s accessed on a mobile, a tablet or a desktop PC.